nairhita/Amazon-Fine-food/README.md

-# In this folder I have maintained the case study files.
+# In this folder I have maintained the Machine Learning case study files.